– Train with the Best!

 Suggested Read: The Role of Effective Organisational Communication

-The first edition of this classic text was published in 1952 by Scott M. Cutlip and Allen H. Centre, and since that time, these principles have been widely accepted in business, education, and interpersonal communication among the initial seven: Complete, Concise, Considerate, Concrete, Correct, Clear, and Courteous.
+The 7 C’s of business communication notes trace back to 1952 by Scott M. Cutlip and Allen H. Centre, and since that time, these principles have been widely accepted in business, education, and interpersonal communication.
+Among the initial seven, Complete, Concise, Considerate, Concrete, Correct, Clear, and Courteous have been widely accepted in business, education, and interpersonal communication.

-The 7 C’s model is a vital framework for leaders to connect with their teams effectively.
+The 7 C’s of communication exercises with answers can help leaders practise and master communication that connects effectively with teams.
 Each “C” contributes to building trust, engagement, and clarity:

 Clear communication is essential for effective leadership.
 Ambiguous messages may result in errors and misunderstandings.
 It’s important to clarify any misunderstanding for effective communication.